-The Church of St. Morwenna and St John the Baptist is steeped in history, the width and breadth of which is still expanding to this day.
+The Church of St. Morwenna and St. John the Baptist is steeped in history, the width and breadth of which is still expanding to this day.

 The church has a clear Norman heritage, but scholars have concluded that a Saxon church once occupied these grounds before the current structure was built.
-In addition, the entire site is thought to have began as a pagan site of worship centuries ago.
+In addition, the entire site is thought to have begun as a pagan site of worship centuries ago.

 Beyond the known reconstructions, the church has undergone numerous restorations in the last 100 years, including a series of large-scale renovations during the turn of the previous century.